- Measuring Growth

 Between 1 standard error above and 1 standard error below

-Evidence that the group of students met expected growth
+Evidence that the teacher's students made progress similar to expected growth

 |Does Not Meet Expected Growth|